FruityEnLoops/FruityEnLoops/README.md

 I mainly use :
 - Java
-- J2EE
+- PHP
+- most common web framework

-but I also have basic knowledge of Python, C, Bash for scripting, Typescript / Javascript and web languages.
+but I also have basic knowledge of Python, C and Bash for scripting.

 I run Linux on my laptop for schoolwork and love it.
 I still can't get away from Windows for my more "gaming" setup, but if I could, I would.